-Herein lies some home truths that are particular to our industry.
+Herein lies some home truths that are particular to product development.
 Home truths that many find difficult to fathom, and you may find challenging.
 They have been hard earned by us, through years of endeavour and curiosity.
 But to you my friends they are given willingly.

 There are no economies of scale